robbfountain/ledmatrix/README.md

 6. Edit the `dtparam=audio=on` section to `dtparam=audio=off`

-7. Ctrl + X to exit, Y to save
+7. Ctrl + X to exit, Y to save, Enter to Confirm

 8. Save and reboot:
 ```bash